kubernetes-sigs/kubebuilder/CONTRIBUTING.md

 1. Note that the prow tests used in the CI are configured in [kubernetes-sigs/kubebuilder/kubebuilder-presubmits.yaml](https://github.com/kubernetes/test-infra/blob/master/config/jobs/kubernetes-sigs/kubebuilder/kubebuilder-presubmits.yaml).
 1. Check that all scripts used by the CI are defined in the project.

+## How to preview the changes performed in the docs?

+Check the CI job after to do the Pull Request and then, click on in the `Details` of `netlify/kubebuilder/deploy-preview`

 ## Community, discussion and support

 Learn how to engage with the Kubernetes community on the [community page](http://kubernetes.io/community/).